Home » Recipes » Soups & Stews » Spicy Lebanese Red Lentil Soup

-This Lebanese Red Lentil soup is seasoned with cumin, turmeric, paprika and a touch of cayenne pepper … not too spicy but enough to add a little zip!
+This Spicy Red Lentil soup is seasoned with cumin, turmeric, paprika and a touch of cayenne pepper.
 A simple soup made in just over 30 minutes that is sure to become a weeknight favourite!

 Save This Recipe!